 The Campus Librarian's Message for 50th Anniversary

-January 30th 2020 will be marked as an historic day for The Alma Jordan Library.
-We will be celebrating the fiftieth anniversary of the formal opening of the iconic building which has housed the main library since the early years of the establishment of the University of the West Indies St. Augustine Campus.
+January 30th 2020 marked a historic day for The Alma Jordan Library.
+We celebrated the fiftieth anniversary of the formal opening of the iconic building which has housed the main library since the early years of the establishment of the University of the West Indies St. Augustine Campus.
 This is our golden jubilee.
 Fifty years is a major milestone for an institution as it is for an individual.

 As the current Campus Librarian, I want to pay tribute to my illustrious predecessors, and to the management and staff who have served the institution over the years.
 Some are no longer with us, and I invite you to join me in remembering them all.
 We should reflect on how faithful we have been to their vision, ideals, and core values that they would have instilled and embedded into the library’s operations and its raison d’etre from those early years.
 Let us respect the passion, dedicated duty, and energy of Dr. Alma Jordan, who would have worked tirelessly to ensure that that the building was constructed in the 1960’s when she herself was a young woman in her thirties, demonstrating that pioneering spirt that we would do well in the present to emulate.